hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - <span style="color: #bb6600;">Full Context Awareness</span>: policy enforcement based on complete visibility of users and communication between virtual machines

-- AsyncOS API
-  - for Cisco <span style="color: #bb6600;">Security Management appliances</span>
-  - a representational state transfer (REST) based set of operations
-  - providing secure and authenticated access to the Security Management appliance reports, report counters, tracking, quarantine, and configuration
-  - a <span style="color: #bb6600;">role based system</span>: the scope of API queries defined by the role of the user
-  - Cisco Content Security Management Appliance -> Cisco Secure Email and Web Manager

 - REST API
   - a.k.a.
 RESTful API
   - an application programming interface (API or web API) that conforms to the constraints of REST architectural style and allows for interaction with RESTful web services